 Bay Street Road Diet and Cycletrack

-The Bay Street Road Diet and Cycletrack project seeks to improve the safety and comfort of Bay Street between Fillmore and Laguna streets for all roadway users by reducing vehicle speeds.
+The Bay Street Road Diet and Cycletrack project has been completed.
+The project goal was to improve the safety and comfort of Bay Street between Fillmore and Laguna streets for all roadway users by reducing vehicle speeds.

-The Bay Street Road Diet and Cycletrack Improvement project is one part of a comprehensive upgrade of the Bay Street corridor.
-This is a citywide effort that involves several city agencies.
-The first phase of the work, which includes upgrading sewer lines and installing new curb ramps in the area, was just completed October 2015.
-The city has been working to schedule the contractor for the repaving work, which could start as early as November 2015.
-Once that work is complete by the end of this year, SFMTA will be able to install the upgrades to slow traffic in the area by reducing a lane of traffic and adding a speed hump.
+The Bay Street Road Diet and Cycletrack project was one part of a comprehensive upgrade of the Bay Street corridor.
+This was a citywide effort that involves several city agencies.
+The first phase of the work, which included upgrading sewer lines and installing new curb ramps in the area, was completed October 2015.
+The repaving work was completed November 2015.
+SFMTA installed the upgrades to slow traffic in the area by reducing a lane of traffic and adding a speed hump that same November.

 While Bay Street has a posted speed limit of 25 MPH, the surrounding community has noted that high vehicle speeds are prevalent, and that there is a need for safety and traffic calming measures.

 Traffic analysis conducted by the SFMTA confirmed these observations, finding that on the segment of Bay Street between Laguna and Fillmore streets, the majority of westbound motor vehicles travelled at 33.2 MPH and the majority of eastbound motor vehicles travelled at 34.3 MPH.

 To slow vehicle speeds on this segment of Bay Street and to create a more safe, comfortable travel experience for all road users, the SFMTA installed a “road diet” which reduced Bay Street from two travel lanes in each direction to one travel lane in each direction between Fillmore and Laguna Streets.